 Stress, anxiety and poor nutrition are common among people undergoing treatment for cancer.
 Patients and their families are often unaware that relaxation, meditation, and exercise may increase survivorship.
 In addition, many patients and families do not have regular access to foods like fresh fruits and vegetables.
 Our Wellness concept is research based.
 Survivorship and quality of life are improved through good nutrition, relaxation, meditation and exercise.

-We have implemented two programs that introduce the Wellness concept to cancer patients and their families.
+We have implemented three programs that introduce the Wellness concept to cancer patients and their families:

 Twice a month hospital staff members create delicious smoothies for patients and families.

 Angie Giallourakis (aka Momma G) leads a series of classes per year on yoga nidra meditation.
 Angie is a certified yoga nidra instructor.
 Each quarter, we host 4-hour long digital sessions lead by Angie for anyone in the AYA cancer community (patients, survivors, caregivers, loved ones, medical professionals, etc.) This is a collaboration with our partners at Lacuna Loft.

 To see when the next class is and to sign up click here.

 To learn more about our wellness programs or to contribute to our efforts, please contact our Executive Director Nick Giallourakis at email@example.com for more information or visit our donation page to give wellness!